soumya-ul/cheatsheet/python/conda-environment.md

 ### Remove a Conda environment

 > ```
-> conda remove --name redmine --all
+> conda remove --name myenv --all
 > ```